22 Nov 2022

 Enjoy the beautiful scenery while getting some exercise when you try cross country skiing or snowshoeing.
 Whether on a groomed trail or in the backcountry, you’ll experience serene surroundings and get up close to wildlife tracks and maybe even spot some wildlife in person!
 You can book a tour and have a local naturalist guide take you on a half day snowshoeing trip through beautiful meadows and snowcapped trees, or you can rent the gear and explore on your own.
 Other options include full day cross country skiing adventures in Grand Teton National Park.
 No matter what your interest, they have tours for leisure, moderate or aerobic interests.

 A sleigh ride in the National Elk Refuge is something not to be missed during the winter.
-Get cozy under a blanket and sip something warm while your guide takes you by horse-drawn carriage up close to these majestic animals.
+Get cozy under a blanket and sip something warm while your guide takes you by horse-drawn carriage up close to one of the largest elk herds on earth.